Layoff and Recall of Regular Faculty

 Changes from non-regular to regular status generally occur in two main ways.
 A non-regular faculty member can make application for a posted regular position, and as the successful candidate for the position, they become a regular faculty member.
 This is the simplest route to regularization.

-In addition to achievement of regular status by either being the successful candidate for a posted regular position or being entitled to conversion, 1.05(e) also points out that, “Nothing in the section above prohibits the employer’s rights to regularize any position as it deems necessary,” meaning that the employer can regularize faculty at its discretion outside of the above criteria.
+In addition to achievement of regular status by either being the successful candidate for a posted regular position or being entitled to conversion, 1.05(e) also points out that, “Nothing in the section above prohibits the Employer’s rights to regularize any position as it deems necessary,” meaning that the employer can regularize faculty at its discretion outside of the above criteria.

-Furthermore, the employer has the discretion to post job vacancies.
+Furthermore, the Employer has the discretion to post job vacancies.
 According to Article 4.02 (j):

 In the event a regular position is advertised and the position has been filled by a non-regular type 2 faculty member for two or more years, the non-regular type 2 faculty member who has been filling the position will be given preference over other applicants providing the qualifications, abilities, and experience of the non-regular type 2 faculty member are equal to the other applicant(s).